All React posts

 Updated on · 9 min read

-A well-organized and easily navigable TOC significantly enhances the user experience, simplifying the process for readers to find the information they need.
-In this post, we'll go through the necessary steps to create an interactive TOC for a Next.js blog using Remark, a powerful Markdown processor.
+A well-organized and easily navigable table of contents significantly enhances the user experience, simplifying the process for readers to find the information they need.
+In this post, we'll go through the necessary steps to create an interactive table of contents for a Next.js blog using Remark, a powerful Markdown processor.

 • Optimize Redux Development: Simplify Boilerplate Creation with Code Generators and Plop.js